cgoliver/rnaglib/src/rnaglib/config/README.md

 We also define the major key mappings as used by convention in our data.

-Before parsing mmCIF files, a modifications_cache.json must be generated.
-This file contains conversions from three_letter_code to one_letter_code for modified residues.
-To do this, we start by dowloading the latest version of components.cif from the Chemical Component Dictionary, and running:
+Before parsing mmCIF files, a <mark>modifications_cache.json</mark> must be generated.
+This file contains conversions from <mark>three_letter_code</mark> to <mark>one_letter_code</mark> for modified residues.
+To do this, we start by dowloading the latest version of <mark>components.cif</mark> from the [Chemical Component Dictionary](https://www.wwpdb.org/data/ccd), and running:
 ```
-python rnaglib/config/generate_modifications_cache.py path/to/components.cif rnaglib/config/cache/modifications_cache.json
+python3 rnaglib/config/generate_modifications_cache.py path/to/components.cif rnaglib/config/cache/modifications_cache.json
 ```